 Table 5.6.2-1 shows which CAPC should be used by traffic belonging to the different standardized 5QIs.
 A non-standardized 5QI (i.e. operator specific 5QI) should use suitable CAPC based on the below table, i.e. CAPC used for a non-standardized 5QI should be the CAPC of the standardized 5QIs which best matches the traffic class of the non-standardized 5QI.

 For DRBs, the gNB selects the CAPC by taking into account the 5QIs of all the QoS flows multiplexed in this DRB while considering fairness between different traffic types and transmissions.
 For SRB0, SRB1, and SRB3, the CAPC is always the highest priority (i.e. the lowest number in Table 5.6.2-1).
 The padding BSR and recommended bit rate MAC CEs use the lowest priority CAPC (i.e. highest number in Table 5.6.2-1) while other MAC CEs use the highest priority CAPC.
-For uplink transmissions on configured grants, MsgA PUSCH transmissions, and other UL transmissions where CAPC is not indicated in the DCI, the gNB configures the UE for the CAPC to be used for SRB2 and DRBs and the UE shall select the CAPC as follows:
+For uplink transmissions on configured grants, Msg3 and MsgA, and other uplink transmissions where the UE performs Type 1 LBT (see TS 37.213 [37], clause 4.2.1.1) and CAPC is not indicated in the DCI, the gNB configures the UE for the CAPC to be used for SRB2 and DRBs and the UE shall select the CAPC as follows:

 - highest priority CAPC of MAC CE(s) if only MAC CE(s) are included;